JordanJWSmith/mern-exercise-tracker/README.md

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+It was created following a [tutorial](https://medium.com/@beaucarnes/learn-the-mern-stack-by-building-an-exercise-tracker-mern-tutorial-59c13c1237a1) from Beau Carnes.

 ## Available Scripts